ripsource/OpenTrade/README.md

 - %fee Royalties are supported for newly minted collections
 - Use a standard template to mint collections that are fully integrated with the trading system
 - BYOB - Bring your own blueprint, integration to your collection requires only a few lines of Scrypto
-- Add advanced reactive functionality to your NFTs, such as traits updating when your NFTs are bought or transferred.
+- Add advanced reactive functionality to your NFTs, such as traits updating when your NFTs are bought or if they interact with certain dApps
 - Configure royalty enforcement level at any time:
     - allow only users to hold your NFTs + select specific dApps that can hold/interact with your NFTs (High royalty enforcement)
     - allow users and any dApps to hold your NFTs (Medium royalty enforcement)